skalenetwork/skale-consensus/docs/consensus-spec.md

 If the consensus completes with `1` it is guaranteed that `1` was initially voted by at least one honest node.
 That, in turn, guarantees that the particular `block proposal` was `DA safe`, or that it is widely distributed over the network.

-* If only one binary consensus completes with one, and the rest complete with zero, then _the proposal corresponding to this consensus_ is committed as a block.
+* If only one binary consensus completes with one, and the rest complete with zero, then _the proposal corresponding to this consensus  is decided as a block_.
-* If a `block consensus` phase outputs `1` for several proposals, _the proposal with highest priority is selected_.
-In a rare case where consensus reports all zeroes, a `default block` is committed.
+* If a `block consensus` phase outputs `1` for several proposals, _the proposal with highest priority is decided_.

+* In the rare case of alll binary consensuses returning `0` it typically means a major network problem that did not allow nodes to distribute proposals.
+In this case, a _default block is decided_.

 ### 3.5.9 Block consensus phase (optimized consensus)

 #### 3.5.9.1 Binary consensus start